Y1lmaz-Ahmet/Dotnet-2024-Roadmap/Generics/readme.md

 ## Introduction to Generics

-Generics allow you to define classes, interfaces, methods, and delegates with placeholders for the data type they operate on.
+Generics allow you to define `classes`, `interfaces`, `methods`, and `delegates` with **placeholders** for the data type they operate on.
 This enables you to create code that is not bound to a specific data type and promotes code reusability.

 ## `Human<T>` Class